brson/talent-training/rust/lessons/whirlwind.md

 Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Integer posuere commodo viverra.
 Duis vel mauris lectus.

+## TODO

+From project:

+- implicit and explicit bin names
+- How to run specific test cases, typical project testing/benching commands.
+- disabling test suites in Cargo.toml
+- just list what is possible via Cargo.toml, `.cargo/config`, leave it as an exercise to figure out how

+Not from project:

+- Workspace setup, workspace layout suggests.